 Brush a stove-top grill pan with olive oil and heat for a minute or so over medium-high heat, until pan is hot.
 Lay chicken breasts on the grill-pan, laying them at a diagonal and then rotating if you want grill marks.
 Cook the chicken about 2-3 minutes per side, or until the chicken feels firm (but not hard) to the touch if you press down on it with your finger.

 When chicken feels done, remove it to a cutting board and let it sit for a couple of minutes; then slice each chicken breast into diagonal slices and arrange on a plate.
 Serve with green olive relish spooned over, plus more to pass at the table.

-Everything in this relish is a low-carb and low-glycemic ingredient, and this recipe would be good for any phase of the South Beach Diet.More Recipes for Green Olive Lovers:
+Everything in this relish is a low-carb and low-glycemic ingredient, and this recipe would be good for any phase of the South Beach Diet or any other type of low-carb eating plan.More Recipes for Green Olive Lovers:

 (Recipes from other blogs not always South Beach Diet friendly; check ingredients.)

 Shredded Chicken Salad with Green Olives, Celery, and Green Onion ~ Kalyn's Kitchen

 Chicken with Preserved Lemon and Green Olives ~ Alexandra Cooks